 I also want to discuss the annual difficulties with school transport.
 Every year we have a mess.
 The Minister has inherited this problem or tradition.

-Some buses take some children on concession tickets, and there is an unfair lottery system that penalises some parents at several points.
+Some buses take some children on concession tickets and there is an unfair lottery system that penalises some parents at several points.
 I am aware that the Minister has a comprehensive answer about social distancing on post-primary school transport but does she have a date as to when this matter will be taken care of?
 In my local area, there are 48 pupils crammed into several buses and there is no social distancing.
 Their parents and the teachers are very concerned.
 There is very careful social distancing within the school but not on the school transport.

 With regard to the school transport system in general, cost efficiencies are possible.
 Money is being lost.
 I ask the Minister to fast-track a review of the entire concession tender system and process of the school transport scheme this year and to be ready for next year's school term.
-We are aware of how many children will be travelling to each school every year.
+We know how many children will be travelling to each school every year.
 In fact, we can estimate this several years in advance.
 We have great private bus operators and great Bus Éireann drivers all over the country.
 The private operators have suffered incredibly over the past few months.
 Efficiencies can be achieved to the benefit of these businesses.
 It will save the State money in the long run but also bring business to private bus operators.
 We need to think creatively about this.

 One of my local private bus operators is getting €8 per day to clean six buses.
 That is €1.30 per bus and it must pay for both equipment and time.
 This is wrong and should be examined.
 I hope the Minister takes my points into consideration.